 - A. If the Chief finds that the charge is other than sustained, or is sustained, with non-punitive discipline, the Chief may record his decision on the investigative report (IA39). - B. If the Chief finds the charge is sustained with punitive discipline, the Chief shall record his decision on the appropriate CHIEF'S DECISION ON INVESTIGATIVE FINDINGS form (Form IA 14 for sworn personnel and form IA 30 for civilian personnel).
 The member under investigation will be ordered to report to the Chief of Police at which time the Chief's decision will be explained to the member and he/she will be given the copy of Form IA 14 or IA 30.
 A copy of the form will be forwarded to the investigator, and the original will be placed in the investigative file.
-NOTE: If more than three charges were filed, the Chief's decision on the additional charges will be continued on Form IA 14A or Form IA 30A. - C. If the Chief's finding is other than sustained, no penalty is to be imposed and the case is concluded at that point. - D. If a penalty is to be imposed on a probationary officer and the allegation is not brutality, the Chief will complete a PROBATIONARY OFFICER RECORD OF DISCIPLINARY ACTION form (Form IA 15) in lieu of the Form IA 14.
+NOTE: If more than three charges were filed, the Chief's decision on the additional charges will be continued on Form IA 14A or Form IA 30A.
+The Statewide Matrix will be used when determining punitive discipline. - C. If the Chief's finding is other than sustained, no penalty is to be imposed and the case is concluded at that point. - D. If a penalty is to be imposed on a probationary officer and the allegation is not brutality, the Chief will complete a PROBATIONARY OFFICER RECORD OF DISCIPLINARY ACTION form (Form IA 15) in lieu of the Form IA 14.
 The officer will receive a copy, one copy will be forwarded to the investigator, one will be placed in the officer's personnel file, and the original will be placed in the investigative file.
 The case is concluded at that point.
-NOTE: If more than three charges were filed, the Chief's decision on the additional charges will be continued on Form IA15A. - E. If a penalty is to be imposed on a probationary civilian, the Chief will complete a PROBATIONARYCIVILIAN RECORD OF DISCIPLINARY ACTION form (Form IA 31) in lieu of Form IA 30.
-The civilian will receive a copy, one copy will be forwarded to the investigator, one will be placed in the civilian's personnel file, and the original will be placed in the investigative file.
-The case is concluded at that point.
-NOTE: If more than three charges were filed, the Chief's decision on the additional charges will be continued on Form IA 31A. - F. If a penalty is to be imposed on a non-probationary officer, the officer may waive a hearing and accept the penalty.
-If he/she elects this, the Chief will prepare a WAIVER OF LAW ENFORCEMENT OFFICERS' BILL OF RIGHTS AND ACCEPTANCE OF PUNISHMENT (Form IA 16) and have the officer sign same.
-The original will be placed in the investigative file, one copy will be forwarded to the investigator, one will be given to the officer, and one will be placed in the officer's personnel file. - G. If the penalty to be imposed on a non-probationary officer falls within the definition of summary punishment (i.e. not exceeding 3 days suspension without pay or \$150 fine), the officer may elect not to accept the punishment without disputing the facts.
-If this is the case, the officer will check the appropriate block on the Form IA 13 and the subsequent hearing board shall only have the authority to recommend the sanctions as provided in the Law Enforcement Officers' Bill of Rights for summary punishment. - H. If a penalty is to be imposed on a non-probationary civilian member, the member will have to follow the appropriate grievance procedure to appeal the decision.
+NOTE: If more than three charges were filed, the Chief's decision on the additional charges will be continued on Form IA15A. - E. If a penalty is to be imposed on a probationary civilian, the Chief will confer with the Human Resources Office at HCC for punishment. - F. If a penalty is to be imposed on a non-probationary officer, the officer may waive a hearing and accept the penalty. - G. If the penalty to be imposed on a non-probationary officer falls within the definition of summary punishment (i.e. not exceeding 3 days suspension without pay or \$150 fine), the officer may elect not to accept the punishment without disputing the facts.
+If this is the case, the officer will check the appropriate block on the Form IA 13 and the subsequent hearing board shall only have the authority to recommend the sanctions for summary punishment. - H. If a penalty is to be imposed on a non-probationary civilian member, the member will have to follow the appropriate HCC College grievance procedure to appeal the decision.